pxaris/LC-Protonets/README.md

 ## Evaluation

 To evaluate the models, use the `few_shot_evaluate.py` script.
-The command-line arguments are the following:
+The command-line arguments are the following (the descriptions that are the same as in Training, are omitted):

 ### Arguments

-Same as in training:
 - `--dataset`

 - `--data_dir`

 - `--method`

 - `--dist`
-- `--device`
-- `--run_idx`

 - `--model`:
   The trained model to be used for evaluation.
   **Default**: `baseline`

 - `--N`:
   The number of tags/labels to include in the evaluation (N-way).
   **Default**: `5`

 - `--K`: